 Introduction to PostgreSQL Superuser

 PostgreSQL provides the facility to create different types of user roles like user and superuser.
 The superuser is a system account with high-level privileges beyond other users.
 Superuser has direct access to any data or user.
 There is no need to take permission to access data.
-Superuser is useful to control management related functions, but it is necessary to control them; otherwise, it can do some changes in data.
-When we consider security issues, the superuser is not a good option because it controls all access controls.
+A superuser is useful for controlling management-related functions, but it is necessary to control them; otherwise, it can make some changes in data.
+The superuser is not a good option when considering security issues because it controls all access controls.
 When we create a user at that time, we assign a different role to the user.

 Syntax